nikbrus0112-sketch/gridworld-vdn/README.md

 **Day 1 (single agent):** one agent, one goal, four actions (up/down/left/right), `+1` reward on reaching the goal, `0` otherwise.

 **Day 2 (two agents):** two agents, two goals, five actions (up/down/left/right/wait).
-Agents cannot occupy the same cell.
-Reward is a single shared scalar per step: each agent's distance-based shaping reward summed across both agents, plus a team completion bonus awarded only when every goal is simultaneously occupied by a distinct agent.
-Both IQL and VDN train on this identical joint signal
+Agents cannot occupy the same cell — a move into an already-occupied cell is blocked (agents are processed in index order, so a lower-indexed agent has movement priority in a contested step; a rare simultaneous-third-cell collision between two moving agents is not caught, a known accepted limitation).
+Reward is a single shared scalar per step: each agent's distance-based shaping reward (`+1`/`0`/`-1` for moving closer to/staying the same distance from/moving away from its nearest goal) summed across both agents, plus a team completion bonus awarded only when every goal is simultaneously occupied by a distinct agent.
+Both IQL and VDN train on this identical joint signal — IQL is not given privately-shaped, per-agent reward, since that would hand it an unfair shortcut around the credit-assignment problem VDN is designed to solve.

 ## Day 1: Single-agent DQN